 There have been others who have suggested the benefits of non-HDFS alternatives, most notably AWS’s S3 (more here), but also GlusterFS and proprietary solutions like MapR-FS, but none of these have the small-file performance, general flexibility, and wide adoption of NFS and the high-performance, scale-out architecture of FlashBlade.

-NFS over FlashBlade can either be used in full on-premise environments or hybrid clouds environments where EC2 compute instances access the storage device using AWS direct connect.
+NFS over FlashBlade can either be used in full on-premises environments or hybrid clouds environments where EC2 compute instances access the storage device using AWS direct connect.
 This article focuses on MapReduce, but the limitations and inflexibility of HDFS hinder other applications, like Apache Spark, in the same way.

 The figure below contrasts the architectures of HDFS and shared storage (NAS).
 The key difference is the unit of scaling; in an HDFS cluster, each node is both compute and storage and hence scaling the cluster means always scaling both proportionally.
 In contrast, the shared storage architecture allows adding additional compute nodes separately from the storage tier.